ahstat/ahstat.github.io/_posts/2017-2-11-Optimizing-GMM-using-EM.md

 </center>

 *Fig. 1.
-Illustration of clustering a 2D dataset into 3 clusters using GMM.
+Clustering a 2D dataset into 3 clusters using GMM.
 Left: Dataset before clustering.
 Right: Clustered data with position of fitted means for each Gaussian.*

 We begin by describing GMM and list parameters of the model.
 Then, we introduce EM and explain how it is useful to optimize parameters.
 We continue by applying EM to GMM and derive update formulas.
-The final algorithm to update GMM parameters iteratively is finally given.
+The final algorithm to cluster data is finally given.

 ## What is GMM?